The back door in potions creaked open, and Madame Pomfrey came in.

 "I'll see you later, Lil!
 I've got stuff to sort out!"

 Wait," she called after me.
-"Why were you in the hospital!"
+"Why were you in the hospital wing!"
 I turned around abruptly, my eyes widening.
 Shit, I'd had a nice ten minutes in which I actually forgotten about that.

 "It's not important right now!
 Later," I said, as the Great Hall, shut me out and away from her prying questions.